ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 time_to_exhaustion = 30 / 2 = 15 # days
 ```

-Here’s a handy chart with some examples, which we’ll be referring to as we go.
+Here’s a handy table with some examples:

 <div class="table-wrapper" markdown="block">